HiPERCAM/hipercam/docs/reduction.rst

 Linked apertures
 ----------------

-Linked apertures can be very useful if your target is simply too faint or near others to track well.
+Linked apertures can be very useful if your target is simply too faint or too near to other objects to track well.
 However, they should only be used as a last resort, especially for long runs, because of differential image motion due to atmospheric refraction which can lead to loss of flux.
 This is particularly the case in the u-band.
 If you have to link an aperture, try to do so with a nearby object to minimise such drift.
 It does not need to be super-bright (although preferably it should be brighter than your target), or your main comparison; the key point should be that its position can be securely tracked.
-If your target is trackable at all, then the `fit_alpha` parameter is a better alternative.
+If your target is trackable at all, then the ``fit_alpha`` parameter may be a better alternative.
 It allows for variable offsets from the reference targets by but average over the previous 1/`fit_alpha` frames.
 This allows you to ride over frames that are too faint.
 This can be an effective way to cope with deep eclipses or clouds whilst allowing for differential image motion in a way that linked apertures cannot manage.

 If you do have to use linked apertures, then set them from an average image extracted from the middle of the run.
 This will reduce the problems caused by